-investigating ground control strategies for remote assistance^{1,8}.
+With the Captain as the only physical human presence in the cockpit, one theory for future SPO operations posits that many co-pilot functions will need to migrate to a ground control station.
+Indeed, research is underway investigating ground control strategies for remote assistance (Lachter et al., 2014; Wolter & Gore, 2015).
 Another theory is that significant improvements need to be made in automating the co-pilot's functions on board the aircraft, instead of shifting them externally.
-A derivative proposed architecture has one pilot in the highly automated cockpit, with onboard personnel serving as a back-up pilot, such as commuting pilots, flight attendants, and flight marshals6.
+A derivative proposed architecture has one pilot in the highly automated cockpit, with onboard personnel serving as a back-up pilot, such as commuting pilots, flight attendants, and flight marshals (Comerford et al., 2013).

-Regardless of what such a resultant SPO architecture would look like, which will likely be a combination of the various proposed architectures, it is widely accepted that automation will have to substantially increase in the air and on the ground for such a SPO concept to be successful^{1,6}.
+Regardless of what such a resultant SPO architecture would look like, which could also be a combination of the various proposed architectures, it is widely accepted that automation will have to substantially increase in the air and on the ground for such a SPO concept to be successful (Comerford et al., 2013; Wolter & Gore, 2015).
 To this end, substantial co-pilot functions, and even possibly functions currently assigned to the Captain, will be automated in the future.

-While previous SPO research studies have looked at various crew-related issues such as task allocation between a single pilot and ground operations1, and the effects of remote versus co-located communication9, there has not been a comprehensive functional analysis of those tasks that would need to shift to an onboard automated intelligent system, along with the systemic impacts that such a shift would have.
-This study addresses this gap by interviewing experienced current commercial pilots, with responses categorized by major themes including automation in the cockpit, training and personnel selection, attributes of effective and poor co-pilots, and the social costs of SPO.
-We then translate these comments into design requirements that will need to be incorporated into an onboard intelligent autopilot that replaces the co-pilot.
+While previous SPO research studies have looked at various crew-related issues such as task allocation (Wolter & Gore, 2015) and the effects of remote versus co-located communication (Lachter et al., 2014), there has not been a published study with actual commercial passenger aircraft Captains to gauge their opinions on the likelihood of SPO and how increased automation in the cockpit would need to be designed.
+This study addresses this gap by interviewing experienced current commercial pilots, and results are categorized by major themes including automation in the cockpit, training and personnel selection, attributes of effective and poor co-pilots, and the social costs of SPO.